fuseio/fuse_wallet_sdk/README.md

 ## Features

-The Fuse Wallet SDK provides several features that allow developers to create, manage, and engage with Fuse Smart Wallets in their applications.
+The Fuse Wallet SDK provides several features that allow developers to create, manage, and engage with Fuse Wallet SDK in their applications.
 Some of the key features include:

 #### Get Address